 Jill has a patient and gentle approach that allows even the youngest and shyest of clients to feel comfortable and relaxed.
 She also understands that children enjoy a sense of humour and fun in their sessions and loves to embrace the creativity and organised chaos that can often be part of good therapy with children.
 Jill encourages her clients to take an active role in their therapy and sees her role as “to walk alongside” clients as they work towards making changes to improve their lives.
 Jill believes that every person is an individual and brings to their therapy a range of experiences and skills that are unique and important to recognise and utilise in therapy.
 She works flexibly, thoughtfully, and creatively alongside her clients and enjoys connecting and engaging with her clients to help them towards their goals.

 Areas of Work

-Jill has trained in cognitive behavioural therapy, supportive counselling techniques, narrative therapy, solution-focussed therapy, motivational interviewing, the Maudsley Approach for the treatment of Anorexia and the Gottman approach to Couples therapy.
+Jill has trained in Cognitive Behaviour Therapy (CBT), supportive counselling techniques, narrative therapy, solution-focused therapy, motivational interviewing, the Maudsley Approach for the treatment of anorexia nervosa, and the Gottman approach to couples counselling.
 Jill has extensive experience in working with individual clients on a wide range of issues.
-In addition to working with adult and adolescent clients Jill provides therapy in the following areas:
+In addition to working with adult and adolescent clients, Jill provides therapy in the following areas: